Effective comparison of neutrino-mass models: Models' phenomenology

 In contrast to the comparable bounds from flavour-conserving observables, most LFV bounds on $(\epsilon^\dag\epsilon)_{ab}$ are about four orders of magnitude stronger in type-III than in type-I, due to the loop suppression of all LFV processes in type-I, as explained above.
 The exception is given by radiative charged-lepton decays, which of course occur at loop level in both models: in this case the bounds are slightly stronger in type-I, because the value of $c^{e\gamma,obs}$ is a factor of $3/(8s_w^2) \simeq 1.6$ larger.
 In the $e\mu$ sector (Fig.~\ref{fig:SeesawEMU}), the single strongest bound comes from $\mu \to e $ conversion in nuclei.
 Assuming order-one Yukawa couplings, the current (future) limits probe scales as large as $M\simeq 60\, (1900)$ TeV in the type-I and 0.45 (11) PeV in the type-III.
 In the two cases, we took into account the different dependence on the nuclear form factors $V_N^p$ and $V_N^n$.
 In the sectors $e\tau$ (Fig.~\ref{fig:SeesawETAU}) and $\mu\tau$ (Fig.~\ref{fig:SeesawMUTAU}), in the case of type-I the flavour-conserving processes set better constraints than the $\tau \to e$ and $\tau \to \mu$ transitions, even including expected future bounds.
 In contrast, in the type-III model the LFV processes set a slightly better constraint, but only in the region where $({\epsilon_\Sigma}^\dag\epsilon_\Sigma)_{ee,\mu\mu} \sim ({\epsilon_\Sigma}^\dag\epsilon_\Sigma)_{\tau\tau}$, that indeed corresponds to maximal flavour violation.
 Thus, future LFV searches in $\tau$ decays will explore relevant parameter space of the type-III model.

 We refer to \cite{Coy:2018bxr} for the comparison of our results with the literature on the type-I seesaw model.
 Coming to type-III, we compared our results (see also \cite{Coy:2019akn}) with previous phenomenological studies of the type-III seesaw \cite{Abada:2007ux,Kamenik:2009cb,Biggio:2019eeo}.
-We generally find agreement where there is an intersection, with a few exceptions: our result for LFV Higgs boson decays is a factor $4/9$ smaller than in \cite{Biggio:2019eeo}.
+We generally find agreement where there is an intersection, with a few exceptions: our result for the LFV Higgs-boson partial decay widths is a factor $4/9$ smaller than in \cite{Biggio:2019eeo}.
 The definition of the effective number of neutrinos $N_\nu$ in \cite{Abada:2007ux,Biggio:2019eeo} disagrees with \eq{nnu}, which is the LEP definition \citep{ALEPH:2005ab}, thus leading to a different bound.
 The \cite{Biggio:2019eeo} result for $\ell_a \to 3\ell_b$ is a factor $4s_w^4/(1-4s_w^2 + 6s_w^4) \simeq 0.42$ smaller than ours, which agrees with \cite{Abada:2007ux}.